bufbuild-ru/docs/docs/bsr/admin/roles/index.md

 ## Organization roles

 Every user that's a member of an organization has an explicit organization role, which inherits a base resource role for each type of organization resource.
-Members can't change their own role—it must be done by an `Owner` or `Admin`.
+Members can't change their own role — it must be done by an `Owner` or `Admin`.

 ### Member